Physician Assistant B.S./M.S.

 Admissions Criteria

-Once accepted into the PA department, students are expected to complete all preprofessional requirements at D'Youville.
+Once accepted into the PA department, students are expected to complete all pre-professional requirements at D'Youville.
 If a transfer student has satisfactorily completed these specific courses with an earned grade of B- or better at another institution within 18 months prior to program matriculation, the course content will be reviewed independently by the PA Department Chair and Registrar to determine transferability.
 Courses accepted for University transfer credit are not necessarily guaranteed to be accepted for transfer credit toward the B.S./M.S. degree program.
 Documentation of direct patient interaction (DPI), either through volunteer activities or employment activities, is strongly encouraged.
 While there are no current minimum requirements, candidates who have completed higher numbers of DPI hours will be considered more competitive.

 Minimum Admission Academic Requirements